A blockchain is a distributed database that holds all the transactions that have been executed among the participating

 Non-Financial applications are also endless.
 The anonymity of digital assets is achieved by storing the fingerprint.

-There are numerous opportunities in the Blockchain technology and this revolution has just begun.
+There are numerous opportunities in Blockchain technology and this revolution has just begun.

 Let us understand the working of Blockchain by going through how Bitcoin works since they both are linked intrinsically.
 In general, Blockchain technology is applicable to any digital asset transaction carried online.

-The present-day internet commerce is exclusively tied to third-party financial institutions who validate and safeguard transactions.
+The present-day internet commerce is exclusively tied to third-party financial institutions that validate and safeguard transactions.
 A certain fraud is predictable in online transactions leading to high transaction costs.

 Each transaction is broadcast to every node of the network and finally saved in the public ledger after verification.
 Every transaction is verified before entering it into the Public Ledger.
 Each node ensures two things before recording any transaction:

 Ownership of cryptocurrency by the sender (digital sign on the private key).

-Ensure spender has enough cryptocurrency in the account; estimating every transaction made from his account.
+Ensure the spender has enough cryptocurrency in the account; estimating every transaction made from his account.

 The transactions might not proceed in the same order as they are when generated.
 Hence, there arrives the need for a system that eliminates double spending of cryptocurrency.